Met forced to deny Wembley policing operation ‘failed’ as more security misses emerge

 The 24-year-old estimated that he was among around 300 fans who entered Wembley via a disabled entrance in block K, and thought that at least 5,000 entered without a ticket overall.

-Some fans in the now-deleted chats claimed they had successfully bribed stewards, while others forced their way inside alongside ticket-holders.
+Some fans in the now-deleted chats claimed they had successfully bribed stewards, while others forced their way inside alongside ticket holders.

 News of the groups were shared on other social media platforms, including Twitter, where one person noted on Thursday: “I reckon there will be thousands on the jib this weekend.”